albu89/cdhi_model/README.md

 ### Creating a model

 A step by step series of examples that tell you how to create a model.

++ Download the raw data from the following **[link](https://drive.google.com/open?id=1r1VZIcs915LIAbzHh-nsgegdnyDaJdvr)** and unzip its content into the folder data/raw

 + Execute the crate data script in the home folder cdhi_model